MSBassSinger/MyShips/README.md

 do in Xamarin Forms given a short time, to illustrate that I could do more complex Xamarin Forms projects given more time.

-The aspp was recently updatyed in about 6 hours to targte Xamarin Forms 4.8
+The aspp was updated in about 6 hours to targte Xamarin Forms 4.8, then lately a couple of hours to Xamarin.Forms 5.0.